google/shadertrap/docs/shadertrap_language.md

 COMPILE_SHADER result SHADER shader
 ```

-Compiles the shader associated with `shader`, which must be produced by the `DECLARE_SHADER` command.
+Compiles the shader associated with `shader`, which must be produced by `DECLARE_SHADER`.
 The compiled shader is identified by `result`.

 ### CREATE_BUFFER